trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 <img class="img-fluid" src="/assets/images/blog/2021-03-12/Quadlock-iPhone-Bike-Mount-and-Cycling-Case.jpg" alt="Quadlock iPhone Bike Mount" title="Quadlock iPhone Bike Mount" />

-You'll want to find a secure and snug mount for your phone so that the data recording is captured in the most controlled way.
-If you have front suspension, locking it will give a more accurate recording of true ride quality.
+You'll want to find a secure, flat and snug mount for your phone so that the data recording is captured in the most controlled way.
+If you have front suspension, locking it will give a more accurate recording of true trail quality.

 If you're planning to capture the quality of paved roads, [I can personally recommend the Qualock mount](https://www.quadlockcase.co.uk/products/bike-mount?variant=347933016082).